interactions-py/interactions.py/docs/src/Guides/03 Creating Commands.md

 When multiple checks are used, *all* checks must pass for the command to be executed.

+???+ note
+    If a check fails, the command error `CommandCheckFailure` is raised, with a message to the user that the user "does not have permission to run this command."

 ## Avoid Redefining Options

 If you have multiple commands that all use the same option, it might be both annoying and bad programming to redefine it multiple times.